rehierl/node-tree-outliner/3-0-0-design-1.md

 is omnipresent.
 That is any node always is in relationship with this universal section (aka. global scope).

-Consequently, any node of any tree always belongs to at least one section.
+Consequently, and because of this theoretical concept, any node of any tree always belongs to at least one section.
 Put differently, there is no node that does not belong to any section at all.

 **CLARIFICATION**
 Any node always belongs to at least one section.